 On November 28, 2018, the Company entered into a commitment of \$10 million (to be drawn over time) to invest in a unitranche lending program through BCP Great Lakes Holdings LP ("Great Lakes Holdings").
-Funding of \$5 million was made under this program during 2018, with an additional \$4.5 million during 2019.
+Funding of \$9.5 million was made under this program through 2019, with an additional \$0.1 million during 2020, and the Company received return of capitals totaling \$1.5 million during 2020.
 The program underwrites and holds senior secured unitranche loans and seeks to build a diverse portfolio of floating rate, sponsor-backed middle-market loans paying a quarterly cash yield.

 On August 19, 2019, ML Management, a wholly-owned subsidiary of the Company, entered into a Monitoring Agreement with BC Partners pursuant to which, among other things, ML Management will receive a fee for providing monitoring services in respect of certain investments managed by BC Partners, all as agreed to by ML Management and BC Partners from time to time.
-For the year ended December 31, 2019, ML Management recognized fee revenue under this agreement of \$11 (2018 - \$0).
+For the three months ended March 31, 2020, ML Management recognized fee revenue under this agreement of \$0 (2019 - \$0).